maddeya/scala-akka-template/README.md

 #### application.conf
 - Log level is set to DEBUG
-- DEBUG loggin of actor lifecycle changes in enabled
+- DEBUG logging of actor lifecycle changes in enabled